hydrobyte/TestJSON/README.md

 ````cpp
 JsonP = dynamic_cast<TlkJSONObject*>(TlkJSON::ParseText(TlkJSON::GenerateText(Json)))
 ````
 5. The `Validation` tests can demonstrate that even the most modern libraries can have occasional small violations against the standard.

 6. For older versions of `Delphi` and `C++Builder`, the `McJSON` library can be a good choice in terms of compatibility, ease of use and good performance.

 7. This project demonstrates some of the facilities and obstacles encountered by C++Builder developers in using libraries developed for Delphi.

+8. `EasyJson` uses `System.JSON` internally, so it is expected to see similar results.

 ## Know issues
 - `TgoBsonDocument.LoadFromJsonFile()` failed.
 - `SuperObject` compiles but it is not working with C++Builder.
 Any help getting `SuperObject` working with C++Builder is appreciated.
 - `JsonTools` had problems saving to file: it was truncated at object `"key25412"`.
+So, `Speed Run` tests were ran without the `Clear` and `Load from file` steps.
-- `JsonTools` gave a error `Root node must be an array or object` trying to load form a UTF-8 file with 50k items file from other sub-tests.
+- `JsonTools` gave an error `Root node must be an array or object` trying to load form a UTF-8 file with 50k items file from other sub-tests.
 - `chimera.json` seems to completelly break Delphi 10.4's code completion (Code insight manager = LSP).

 These libraries were tested: